-STONE ANGEL: The Chosen Ones
+STONE ANGEL: The Chosen Ones Novella

 Together, Amanda and Liam face a terrifying nightmare.
-But time is running short, and only if these two wounded souls learn what trust truly means can they succeed…
+But time is short, and only if these two wounded souls learn what trust truly means can they succeed…

 Amanda Reed stepped onto the stage of the Chosen Ones in the guise of Irving's nurse.
 Yet she hides a terrible secret, and with the help of the brilliant young writer Audrey Shaw, I tell her story in this original paranormal e-novella which takes place after CHAINS OF FIRE, called STONE ANGEL.

 Liam stood in the kitchen, heaping goat cheese and roasted garlic onto a piece of toasted bread, a glass of deep red wine standing at the ready next to his plate of olives and cold shrimp.
 Amanda had to admire a man with that much of an appetite, especially one wearing snug blue jeans and not a thing on his chiseled chest except for a dusting of black hair and the famed dragon tattoo.
 “Aren’t you cold?” she blurted.

 He looked up, looked her over, and smiled.
 Smiled as if the sight of her with her bedhead hair, crummy blue bathrobe and fuzzy green socks gave him pleasure.
 “Well, what have we here?” he asked.
 “Another lover of the midnight snack?”

 Amanda cleared her throat and tried to focus on anything other than that dragon, sprawling across his chest in glorious Technicolor, clawing at his gorgeously muscled bare torso.
 And his tousled black hair that she wanted to run her fingers through.
 And that smile that cajoled and reassured.

 The man was lethal — in more ways than one.